duarteocarmo/duarteocarmo.com/content/posts/13-tech-cap.markdown

 After a lot of work, it finally got published!

-My first research paper **"Quantifying technological change as a combinatorial process"**, is now available in the november issue of [Technological Forecasting and Social Change](https://www.sciencedirect.com/journal/technological-forecasting-and-social-change/about/aims-and-scope).
+My first research paper **'Quantifying technological change as a combinatorial process'**, is now available in the november issue of [Technological Forecasting and Social Change](https://www.sciencedirect.com/journal/technological-forecasting-and-social-change/about/aims-and-scope).

 Why does that matter?
 Well, a couple of things first..